Relative Cancellation: Stable subspaces and Characterization Problem

 \subsection{Acknowledgments.}

-Nazemian was supported by the Austrian Science Fund (FWF): P 36742.
+Nazemian was supported by the Austrian Science Fund (FWF), grant P 36742.
+She would also like to thank the organizers of the “Poisson Geometry and Artin–Schelter Regular Algebras Workshop,” Hangzhou, for the invitation where this joint work was initiated.
 Wang was supported by the NSF of China (No. 11971289).
 Zhang was partially supported by the US National Science Foundation (No. DMS-2302087).
+The authors thank the two anonymous referees for their careful reading of the manuscript.